Classic races Hunters - The Masters of One-Day Races

 • 7 Monument victories (3x Paris-Roubaix, 3x Tour of Flanders, 1x Milan-Sanremo)

-• 4x Time Trial World Championship winner
+• 4x Time Trial World Champion

 • Known for his dominant solo attacks